Real Estate Agent Fees: Who Pays the Bill?

 • Any taxes or homeowners association fees, which may need to be prorated if they’re already paid

-The amount of the real estate closing costs will vary with each home sale/purchase and can range widely from 2% to 7% of the home’s purchase price.
-Typically, though, closing costs amount to about 3.5% of the sale price of a home, according to Leah Layman, a real estate agent in Augusta, GA.
+Real estate closing costs vary with each home sale/purchase and can range widely from 2% to 7% of the home’s purchase price.
+According to Leah Layman, a real estate agent, closing costs typically amount to about 3.5% of the sale price of a house.

-Your agent will provide you with a buyer’s sheet that lays out the closing costs, and by federal law you must receive what’s called a “good-faith” estimate of your closing costs from any lender you use in your real estate purchase.
+Your agent will provide you with a buyer’s sheet that lays out the closing costs, and by federal law, you must receive a “good-faith” estimate of your closing costs from any lender you use in your real estate purchase.

-As for who pays the closing costs, that’s where your negotiating skills (or your Realtor’s) come into play.
-There is no cut-and-dried rule about who—the seller or the buyer—pays the closing costs, but buyers usually cover the brunt of the costs (3% to 4% of the home’s price) compared with sellers (1% to 3%).
+Your negotiating skills (or your realtor’s) come into play regarding who pays the closing costs.
+There is no cut-and-dried rule about who pays the closing costs—the seller or the buyer—but buyers usually cover the brunt of the costs (3% to 4% of the home’s price) compared with sellers (1% to 3%).

 “Most closing costs are negotiable,” Reliantra says.
 “Do not let the Realtors or vendors convince you otherwise.”

-Sometimes the buyer will have written into the contract that the seller will pay the buyer’s closing costs up to a certain percentage or amount.
+Sometimes, the buyer will write into the contract that the seller will pay the buyer’s closing costs up to a certain percentage or amount.

 “That’s why you need a good real estate agent to negotiate a contract for you,” Layman says.

-So whether you’re the buyer or the seller, the listing price isn’t the only number you should focus on.
-Those fees outside the price of the house can add up, and you don’t want to be hit with any surprises late in the game.
+Whether you’re buying or selling, focus not just on the listing price.
+Additional fees beyond the price of the house can quickly add up, and you want to avoid any surprises later in the process.